 Our goal is to make the California foster care system function as the law intended, keeping children safe and providing them with stability, security and permanency.
 Our legal services facilitate and support critical legal intervention on behalf of foster children.
-Advokids is currently opening 1100 new hotline cases each year.
-Most hotline callers are concerned about a young child in foster care who is experiencing trauma, or there is a planned event or series of events that threaten to cause unnecessary physical or emotional harm.
+The Advokids Hotline, the only one of its kind in California, is currently opening 1,000 new Hotline cases each year.
+Most Hotline callers are concerned about a young child in foster care who is experiencing trauma, or there is a planned event or series of events that threaten to cause unnecessary physical or emotional harm.

 We will train you.

-Advokids will provide you with a state bar approved child-welfare training to get you started.
+Advokids will provide you with free state bar approved MCLE child-welfare training to get you started.

 We will support you.

 Our legal team is available to you throughout the case for help with briefs, case law, communication, and clarity.

 Yes, you do have time.